 So, it comes as no surprise that Street Fighter's Zangief is intended to be homosexual.
 Capcom has, in the past, even stated that it was their intention that Zangief is a representative of the gay community in video games.

 They have since backed off that statement, giving him a few female love interests which have never really stuck.
-Through it all, he's remained the same giant Russian bear wrestler (*COUGH*) who just loves pile driving the world warriors between his thighs.
+Through it all, he's remained the same giant Russian bear wrestler (*COUGH*) who just loves pile driving the world's warriors between his thighs.

-Games Where YOU'RE Gay (Sometimes)
+Games Where You're Gay (Sometimes)

 A number of games also allow players to engage in same-sex relationships.
-These are only choices and these games always feature the option to play as a heterosexual character as well.
+These are only choices, and these games always feature the option to play as a heterosexual character as well.
 In addition to the aforementioned Dragon Age and Mass Effect titles, here are a few games where your lead character can be gay.

 - The Sims Series: Anyone can make out with anyone in The Sims.
 Even more important, gay video game characters can get married in this popular series.
 No one seems to comment on it, either, so it seems like homophobia is dead in this video game universe, at least.